 New Hampshire made sports betting legal on July 12, 2019, which is regulated by the New Hampshire Lottery.
-You must be 18 to place wagers on sports in NH.
+You must be 18 to place wagers on sports in the Granite State.
 All of the state’s sports wagers flow through DraftKings, which can be placed online and at in-person retail locations.

 On June 11, 2018, New Jersey approved the legalization of sports betting, which is regulated by the state’s Division of Gaming Enforcement.
-While both in-person and mobile sports betting is legal in NJ, you must be 21 to place wagers legally in the state and may not wager on any in-state college games or matches or on any of the in-state college teams.
+Both in-person and mobile sports betting is legal in NJ, but you must be 21 to place wagers legally in the state and may not wager on any in-state college games or matches or on any of the in-state college teams.

 On October 16, 2018, sports betting was legalized in New Mexico, which operates under the Santa Ana Gaming Regulatory Commission.
-While mobile sportsbooks are not yet legal in New Mexico, you can place wagers in-person at retail locations.
+Mobile sportsbooks are not yet legal in New Mexico, but in-person wagers are allowed at retail locations.
 You must be 21 to legally place sports bets in NM.

 The first legal sports wagers in New York were placed on July 16, 2019.
 New York sports betting operates under the state’s Gaming Commission and is prohibited for people under age 21.
-Mobile sports betting was recently approved on April 6, 2021 and went live January 8, 2022.
+Mobile sports betting was approved April 6, 2021 and went live January 8, 2022.
 Like New Jersey and Connecticut, gamblers may not bet on in-state college teams in New York.